The Most Frequently Asked Questions About Catheters

 UTIs are very common and can be painful and uncomfortable.
-UTIs are caused by bacterial contamination of the urethra, and can be prevented with appropriate, sterile (one-time) catheter use.
+UTIs are caused by bacterial contamination of the urethra and can be prevented with appropriate, sterile (one-time) catheter use.
 We also offer catheters that are designed specifically for UTI prevention.
 Closed system catheters feature an introducer tip, which prevents bacteria from being pushed deeper inside the urethra.
-Hydrophilic catheters offer touch-free catheterizaion, which prevents any bacteria on your hands from coming into contact with the catheter.
+Hydrophilic catheters offer touch-free catheterization, which prevents any bacteria on your hands from coming into contact with the catheter.

 How do I insert a catheter?